Marathon de Barcelone

 Yes, athletes with disabilities are welcome to participate:

 If you are visually impaired: You can register online.
-To be classified and eligible for the visually impaired prize, you must send a copy of your disability accreditation card to promocioesportiva2@bcn.cat after registration.
-Guides will not have chips and must be correctly identified by registering at info@zurichmaratobarcelona.es, providing their details (name, ID, date of birth, personal phone number, and email address).
+To be classified and receive the award for visually impaired individuals, you must attach a copy of the disability accreditation card to promocioesportiva2@bcn.cat after registration.
+Guides will run without a chip and must be properly identified, registering at info@zurichmaratobarcelona.es, including their personal details (name and surname, ID card, date of birth, personal phone number, and email address).

 If you are in a wheelchair: You can register online.
-You will need to be present at the starting line one hour before the race begins.
-It is necessary to contact the organizers at info@zurichmaratobarcelona.es.
+It is necessary to arrive at the starting line one hour before the race begins.
+Please contact the organization at info@zurichmaratobarcelona.es.

 You have 6 hours to complete the marathon.

-You can leave your belongings at the cloaks located at Passeig de Lluís Companys, 1.3 km from the start, on Sunday, March 16, 2025, from 7 AM to 4 PM.
+You can leave your belongings at the cloakroom located at Passeig de Lluís Companys, 1.3 km from the start, on Sunday, March 15, 2026, from 7 AM to 4 PM.

 Yes, 35 pacers will be there to help you achieve your goal: